 Who can provide translations?

-Translations of documents must be prepared and duly certified by a court-certified translator for the relevant language in the Federal Republic of Germany.
+Translations of documents must be prepared and duly certified by a court-certified translator for the relevant language.
 The translator’s seal must contain the text ‘öffentlich bestellter und beeidigter Übersetzer’ or similar wording.
 The language for which the translator is legally accredited must be clear from the stamp.